qiaunna/nd013-c1-vision-starter/README.md

 ### Dataset
 #### Dataset analysis
 The Waymo Open Dataset was used to train a neural network model.
 The data within the Udacity classroom has 97 tfrecords available for training.
 These tfrecord files contain 1 frame per 10 seconds from a 10fps video.
 These images are annotated bounding boxes for 3 classes (vehicles, pedestrian, cyclists).
-The images from the tfrecord include:
+The images (EDA.ipynb) from the tfrecord include:

 (Foggy)
 ![2](https://user-images.githubusercontent.com/22205974/149421930-f56b7ce1-ff41-417c-80a9-2898f4c22b12.PNG)